-Q: What do I do when a staff member loses their key?

-A: You will need to create an Inhibit Master or Inhibit Zone key (depending upon which key is lost).
-Then the Inhibit key needs to be used in every lock where the lost key had access.

-Q: Can the SAM RF system be networked?

-A: Yes, the SAM RF software can be loaded onto multiple computers.
-Follow the instructions in Section 2.3 "Installing the SAM RF Software for Client/Remote Computers."

-Q: Can the SAM RF system interface with property management systems?

-A: Yes, however interface software needs to be written by Kaba and the property management company.
-Additional charges will apply.

-Q: Can I change the password time out in the software?

-A: No, the time out cannot be changed.
-The system will log you out if there are no transactions performed within five minutes.

-Q: How do I back up my database files and how often should I do this?

-A: The detailed instructions for backing up files are in Section 4.14 "Backing Up Data Files."
-We recommend that you back up the files every day.

-Q: How do I order parts?

-A: Contact Customer Service at 800.849.8324.

-Q: How do I request service or technical support?

-A: Contact Technical Support at 800.849.8324.
+- Q: What do I do when a staff member loses their key? - A: You will need to create an Inhibit Master or Inhibit Zone key (depending upon which key is lost).
+Then the Inhibit key needs to be used in every lock where the lost key had access. - Q: Can the SAM RF system be networked? - A: Yes, the SAM RF software can be loaded onto multiple computers.
+Follow the instructions in Section 2.3 "Installing the SAM RF Software for Client/Remote Computers". - Q: Can the SAM RF system interface with property management systems? - A: Yes, however interface software needs to be written by SAFLOK and the property management company.
+Additional charges will apply. - Q: Can I change the password time out in the software? - A: No, the time out cannot be changed.
+The system will log you out if there are no transactions performed within five minutes. - Q: How do I back up my database files and how often should I do this? - A: The detailed instructions for backing up files are in Section 4.14 "Backing Up Data Files."
+We recommend that you back up the files every day. - Q: How do I order parts? - A: Contact the main office at 800.999.6213.
+Select option 1, then select option 2 for Parts Order Department. - Q: How do I request service or technical support? - A: Contact the main office at 800.999.6213.
+Select option 3 for Technical Support.